ahmadalwareh/Python_Interview_Questions/questions/General/README.md

     print("Element is not present in array")
 ```

-## 54 - How to implement a Linked list using python?
+## 54 - How to implement a Linked list using Python?

 You will need to define a `Node` class to represent the nodes of the linked list, and a `LinkedList` class to represent the linked list itself.